maherkaz/500-2018/assignments/homework5/README.md

 ## Requirements

 Develop an analysis of the data in the DIG teaching data set we looked at in Homeworks 1 and 2.
-Choose a population (based on the available DIG data or an appropriate subset), outcome, treatment/exposure and covariates, then produce a R Markdown and HTML file combination which addresses Tasks 1-5 below.
+Choose a population (based on the available DIG data or an appropriate subset), outcome, a binary indicator of treatment/exposure group and a set of between 10 and 30 covariates, then produce a R Markdown and HTML file combination which addresses Tasks 1-5 below.

 ### Task 1.